Walden 7

-Walden 7 is an apartment building designed by Ricardo Bofill Taller de Arquitectura and located in Sant Just Desvern near Barcelona, in Catalonia, Spain.
-It was built in 1975.
+The Walden 7 is an apartment building designed by Ricardo Bofill Taller de Arquitectura and located in Sant Just Desvern near Barcelona, in Catalonia, Spain.
+Construction began in 1972, with it being inaugurated three years later.
+It was renovated due to damage from 1993 to 1995.

 Name

 The name of the building is inspired by B. F. Skinner's novel, Walden Two, which depicts a utopian community and itself is a reference to Henry David Thoreau's novel Walden.
 It is noted for its use of modules to create apartments and many public community spaces.

 Structure and usage

 The original project includes 446 residences.
 With a budget lower than the norm for subsidized housing at the time, Walden 7 was built in the area to the west of Barcelona.
 It was originally designed as one of five similar blocks.
 The building is composed of 18 towers which are displaced from their base, forming a curve and coming into contact with the neighbouring towers, described as a "vertical labyrinth with seven interconnecting interior courtyards."
 The area originally devoted to communal uses was reduced to allow an increased number of apartments.
 These apartments are formed on the basis of one or more 28 m2 modules, which creates, on different levels, dwellings that range from single-module studios to large multiple-module apartments.
 Partitions between modules may be modified, designed to shift as family structures shift.

 Walden 7 was designed with small, uniform windows and no central heating.
 Its original design included a bath in the middle of the room, which most residents removed.
 The original exterior façade was covered with small, red ceramic tiles backed with the wrong adhesive, creating a pedestrian hazard as the tiles fell off the building., The local government began repairing the structure in the 1990s, and a 1995 refurbishment removed most of the tiles and replaced them with red paint.
 The only remaining tiles exist on the small balconies.
 The interior is painted in blue, purple, and yellow.
 It is accessible by tram; the stop near the building is called Walden.

 Although the building is a private apartment complex, it offers public tours.